Overview of Japan's Dairy Industry

 Export and Import Dynamics

 Japan exports around 30,000 metric tons of high-quality dairy products annually.
-To meet domestic demand, it imports over 300,000 metric tons, indicating a significant gap between consumption needs and local production capabilities.
+However, to meet its domestic demand, the country imports over 300,000 metric tons, indicating a significant gap between consumption needs and local production capabilities.

 Recent Industry Events

-Japan recently hosted the 25th Obihiro IFCN Dairy Conference, emphasizing the country's pivotal role in the global dairy sector.
-Fonterra has been expanding its presence in Japan's premium dairy markets, while Yili continues to focus on top-quality products.
+Japan recently hosted the 25th Obihiro IFCN Dairy Conference, emphasizing its pivotal role in the global dairy sector.
+Fonterra has been expanding its presence in Japan's premium dairy markets, while Yili focuses on top-quality products.
 Meiji Holding Co. has shown interest in acquiring assets from Fonterra, intensifying competition in the market.
 Despite a reduction in the number of dairy farmers to under 10,000, Japan remains committed to sustainable food production initiatives.
 Noteworthy developments include Meiji Co.'s launch of functional yogurt targeting skin health and Morinaga Milk Industry Co.'s expansion into Singapore.

 Economic and Market Influences

 The Nikkei 225 experienced a sharp 8.8% decline amidst broader economic contexts, such as the U.S. imposing a 24% tariff on Japan.
 Despite these challenges, Japan absorbed $417 million in dairy products between July 2024 and March 2025, reflecting a 21% growth in exports.
 Japan's integration of Nestlé's Nescafé RTD cold coffee products further confirms the established ready-to-drink coffee segment, highlighting the country's dynamic market landscape.
-Japan's Meiji Holdings is a competitor in the bid for Fonterra's business.
+Japanese giant Meiji Holdings is part of the bidding war for Fonterra’s assets, competing with Bega Group and other international players to acquire parts of Fonterra's business.

 Related news